eilyat/PE5/content/work/COVID.md

 weight: 1
 ---

-Assist with assessment of the impact of COVID-19 on demand for your investments.
+We assisted with assessment of the impact of COVID-19 on demand for a range of services.

+# Recent work:

 We assisted with Chorus's submission to Commerce Commission to account for the impact of COVID-19 on the forecasts for the cost escalation series.